Welcome to TucsonHummingbirds.com!

 In March of 2016, I “re-invested” in my hummingbird photographic hardware, purchasing a Canon 80D and a new Tamron 150-600mm telephoto.
 The combination has changed my photographic life, as the improved auto-focus properties of the new Canon body, coupled with the faster, smoother auto-focus functionality of the lens has allowed me to shift to auto-focus photography for the fast-moving hummers, even though the foreground-background is frequently challenging.
 That is, the auto-focus can get confused and put the wrong plane in focus.
 Even so, the proportion of crisply focused images is definitely higher now than when I was focusing manually.
 In the fall of 2018, Jenann purchased a Canon 5D (Mark IV) camera body with a full-frame sensor as a very thoughtful anniversary present, so images with dates after 10/10/18 will have been taken with the new camera body which should allow better resolution.

 In the summer of 2016 I started experimenting with remote hi-speed synchronized strobes in order to provide improved illumination in situations with compromised ambient light, such as shaded spots and/or cloudy days.
-I started with a Canon 600EX-RT and then added a Canon 600EX II-RT, using optical transmission (I have an old 550EX that I used on the 80D, now do so on the 5D, body as the master).
+I started with a Canon 600EX-RT and then added a Canon 600EX II-RT, using optical transmission (I had an old 550EX that I used as the master).
 In my first outing – I was attending a dental meeting at Torrey Pines – I received immediate positive feedback for the effort, capturing a nice image of a male Anna’s in lighting that would have been too low without the strobes.
+In the ensuing years I have added several Godox strobes and a Godox wifi remote.

 Jenann likens my hummingbird photography to fishing: long periods of quiet solitude – sometimes an hour or two between visits to the flowers I am set up to photograph the hummingbirds in – punctuated by intermittent episodes of frantic activity.
 Using the remote strobes has slowed me down a bit during these frantic episodes of photo taking, as the strobes take a second or so to recharge even with external accessory battery packs.